Saturday, May 5, 2012

 1972: Roberta Flack had one of The Top Adult Songs of the 1970's, as "The First Time Ever I Saw Your Face" was #1 for a sixth week.

-1972: The Carpenters had one of the hottest new songs as "It's Going to Take Some Time", a song written for them by Stanley, Idaho's Carole King, moved from 79 to 43.
+1972: The Carpenters had one of the hottest new songs as "It's Going To Take Some Time", a song written for them by Stanley, Idaho's Carole King, moved from 79 to 43.

 The Stylistics hit the Top 10 for a second time...

 1972: Roberta Flack remained at #1 for a fourth week with "The First Time Ever I Saw Your Face".
 Joe Tex peaked at 2 with "I Gotcha'", the Stylistics were next with "Betcha' By Golly, Wow" and Michael Jackson checked in with "Rockin' Robin".
-The rest of the Top 10: Aretha Franklin's "Day Dreaming", America with their former #1 "A Horse with No Name", the Staple Singers rocketed up from 18 to 7 with "I'll Take You There", Jackson Browne with "Doctor My Eyes", Al Green edged up with "Look What You Done for Me" and Ringo Starr slid in with "Back Off Boogaloo".
+The rest of the Top 10: Aretha Franklin's "Day Dreaming", America with their former #1 "A Horse With No Name", the Staple Singers rocketed up from 18 to 7 with "I'll Take You There", Jackson Browne with "Doctor My Eyes", Al Green edged up with "Look What You Done For Me" and Ringo Starr slid in with "Back Off Boogaloo".

 1978: Johnny Mathis & Deniece Williams remained at #1 on the R&B chart for the fourth week with "Too Much, Too Little, Too Late".

-1978: England Dan & John Ford Coley beat all challengers for a sixth week at #1 on the Adult chart with "We'll Never Have to Say Goodbye Again".
+1978: England Dan & John Ford Coley beat all challengers for a sixth week at #1 on the Adult chart with "We'll Never Have To Say Goodbye Again".

 Billy Joel's title track from his breakthrough album...